Why LeBron’s Uninterrupted teamed with Dazn to tell the story behind the Canelo-Kovalev fight

-In film and TV, context is built into the main event, with the narrative responsibility going far beyond simply getting from Point A to Point B, but building an emotional connection between the audience and the characters in the story.
+In film and TV, context is built into the main event, with the narrative responsibility going far beyond simply getting from point A to point B, but building an emotional connection between the audience and the characters in the story.

 Sports are a bit different.